-A primary decision point in the development of a charter vessel management plan concerns the management approach to be taken.
-Alternative 1 (No Action) would continue to manage vessels possessing a federal Gulf Charter/Headboat permit for Reef Fish (for-hire permit) under existing management measures.
+A primary decision point in the development of a charter vessel management plan is the type of management approach selected by the Gulf of Mexico Fishery Management Council (Council).
+Alternative 1 (No Action) would continue to manage federally permitted charter vessels under existing management measures, referring to vessels possessing a federal Gulf of Mexico (Gulf) Charter/Headboat permit for Reef Fish (for-hire permit).
 If the Council were to select Alternative 1 (No Action), the Council could pursue modifying current management measures for charter vessels through its framework procedure.

-Alternatives 2-4 propose allocation-based management approaches in which a specified portion of the recreational red snapper annual catch limit (ACL) would be distributed among program participants.
-The participants could then choose when to use that allocation within the parameters of any additional provisions adopted through the actions in this amendment.
-In the case of charter vessels, each program participant would have allocation to account for red snapper harvested by the passengers on each trip.
+Alternatives 2 and 3 propose allocation-based management approaches in which a specified portion of the recreational red snapper annual catch limit (ACL) would be distributed among program participants.
+The participants could then choose when to use that allocation within the parameters of any additional provisions adopted through the actions in this amendment (e.g., restrictions on transferability).
+In the case of charter vessels, each program participant would need to have allocation to account for red snapper harvested by the passengers on each trip.
 Timely reporting is a key element of allocation-based programs; as fish are harvested, the allocation used is subtracted from the annual allocation of the participant.
-When each participant has used all of their allocation, red snapper may no longer be retained or the participant must obtain more allocation (if allowed by the program).
-Additional actions would be required to establish an allocation-based program and are addressed in Section 2.5.
+When each participant has used all of their allocation, red snapper may no longer be retained, or the participant must obtain more allocation (if allowed by the program).